-■ The transaction was made to the detriment of the creditors or result in fraudulent preference of some creditors' over other creditors (e.g. in the form of presents, renunciation of inheritance, wages and other remuneration for work, early repayment of debt, provision of security without new credit being granted, etc.).
+- The transaction was made to the detriment of the creditors or result in fraudulent preference of some creditors over other creditors (e.g. in the form of presents, renunciation of inheritance, wages and other remuneration for work, early repayment of debt, provision of security without new credit being granted, etc.). - The transaction took place after or within a specified period before the commencement of bankruptcy; i.e. within three months, six months, or in case of related parties and provided that the burden of proof of solvency at the time of the transaction is not met or, pursuant to a recent amendment to the Bankruptcy

-- The transaction took place after or within a specified period before commencement of bankruptcy; i.e. within three months, six months, or in case of related parties and provided that the burden of proof of solvency at the time of the transaction is not met up to one year or two years. - The relevant point in time to be considered when assessing if a security interest may be avoided is the time of perfection of the security interest.
+- Act taking effect on 1 January 2018, if the recipient of a gift cannot prove that the debtor undoubtedly kept sufficient assets to cover its liabilities up to one year or two years. - The relevant point in time to be considered when assessing if a security interest may be avoided is the time of perfection of the security interest.